AmosYH/PDF-Conversion-Program/README.md

 # PDF-Conversion-Program
-The program can convert outlook message (msg), txt, string, csv, prt, tif, tiff, jpg, jpeg to PDF
+- The program can convert outlook message (msg), txt, string, csv, prt, tif, tiff, jpg, jpeg to PDF in large scale
+- The program will produce appropriate log files in log directory
+- The program will connect to the database for an entry that includes the original file path, original file format, and destination file path.
+The file's target filename and creation date will be updated in the database accordingly
 ## Required Package
 - commons-codec-1.10
 - commons-collections4-4.4